Hot Tub & Spa Service

 “Koko Head Pool Service is a family owned and operated business with many years of reliable service.
 The team is very friendly, they have outstanding communication.” — Nicole Santos

-Pool-Spa Combination Systems
+Pool-Spa Combo Systems

 We service both standalone portable spas and built-in pool-spa combinations across Oahu.
+The diagnostic approach is different for each, and Paul knows both.

-Get Your Spa Back to Perfect
+Get Your Spa Back to What It Should Be

-Koko Head Pool Service — family-owned since 1995, CPO certified, and trusted across Oahu for professional hot tub and spa service.
+Koko Head Pool Service.
+Family-owned since 1995, CPO certified, trusted across Oahu.

 How Pool Repair Works